Winston TDs highlight Saints’ 23-21 preseason win over Jags

 Lawrence led one scoring drive that ended with a field goal.

 Hill played the majority of the first half and the third quarter, completing 11 of 20 passes.
 His first two series ended with sacks by Jihad Ward and Dawuane Smoot.
-His first scoring drive culminated with former Jaguars kicker Aldrick Rosas hitting a 52-yard field goal as the second quarter ended, widening the Saints’ lead to 17-3.
+His first scoring drive culminated with former Jaguars kicker Aldrick Rosas hitting a 52-yard field goal as the second quarter ended.

 Hill’s touchdown went for 14 yards to Lil’Jordan Humphrey to make it 23-3.

+”It’s hard to really give you an evaluation without seeing the film,” Hill said. ”Just like any other game, there’s plays I’d like to have back and then there was some good stuff.”

-Minshew played most of the second half, completing 13 of 21 passes for 149 yards before his night ended when he was intercepted by linebacker Wynton McManis while throwing off his back foot during a scramble on second-and-goal from the 2.
+Minshew played most of the second half, completing 13 of 21 passes for 149 yards before his night ended when he was intercepted by linebacker Wynton McManis during a scramble on second-and-goal from the 2.

 C.J.
 Beathard had the best night of the Jags QBs statistically, passing for touchdowns of 3 yards to Jeff Cotton and 24 yards to Collin Johnson in the final six minutes.